 - Family Bonding

 Frankly, I don’t get to spend a ton of time with my kids…and they don’t really get to spend a lot of time with each other.
 We are all so busy all the time that we simply don’t get many family bonding experiences.
 Gardening gives us the chance to go outside together, create something together, nurture something together, and harvest it together.
-We all share in the hard work and the joy and we get to talk with each other and build our relationships.
+We all share in the hard work and the joy of getting to talk with each other while building our relationships.
 I’m not just growing plants, and I’m not just growing people, I’m growing a family.

 - Basic Math